ac7552/email_middleman/README.md

         ![SendGrid reference](sendgrid.png)

+5. You'll need to build the web app docker image
+        Run the following once: ````docker-compose build````
+        Now whenever you want to run the app: ````docker-compose up```

-5. Create a .env to store all your environmental variables.
+6. Create a .env to store all your environmental variables.
 You'll need the following below.

         MAILGUN_DOMAIN_NAME = "API base URL field"
         MAILGUN_APIKEY="apikey key"